 - Advertisement information: this post discusses items gifted to me with no obligation to share them (marked *).
-In addition I have / have had a brand relationship with Cult Beauty (gifting).
+In addition I have / have had a brand relationship with Beauty Bay (gifting) and Space NK (paid advertorial content).
 My blog has Skimlinks and RewardStyle installed to automatically monetise purchases of products I link on my blog, therefore this post may contain affiliate links.
 All opinions remain my own and please refer to my Disclosure Page for further detail -

-What skincare are you reaching for this festive season?
+Which skincare products will you be reaching for this festive season?